aloop/docs/content/system-administration/backups-with-borg.md

 ## Server Configuration

-This can be skipped if you intend to use a service like [Rsync.net](https://www.rsync.net/products/attic.html).
+This can be skipped if you intend to use a service like [rsync.net](https://www.rsync.net/products/attic.html), follow their directions instead.

 ### Create borg user